-Data variable Source Data unit Measured, calculated or estimated Frequency (years) Proportion Archiving Comment Percentage of families/ households of the community involved in or affected by the project activity displaced due to the implementation of the project activity Participatory survey Number of families or households Estimated 5 per cent Electronic Percentage of total production of the main produce (e.g. meat, corn) within the project boundary displaced due to the CDM A/R project activity.
-Survey Quantity (volume or mass) Estimated 5 per cent Electronic
+Measured, Frequency

+Data variable Source Data unit estimated (years) Proportion Archiving Comment

+Percentage of Participatory Number of Estimated 5 per cent Electronic

+families/ survey families or

+households of the households

+community

+involved in or

+affected by the

+project activity

+displaced due

+to the

+implementation of

+the project activity

+Percentage of total Survey Quantity Estimated 5 per cent Electronic

+production of the (volume or

+main produce mass)

+(e.g. meat, corn)

+within the project

+boundary

+displaced due to

+the CDM A/R

+project activity.

+Table 3.
 Abbreviations and parameters (in order of appearance):

-Parameter or abbreviation Refers to Units $B{(t)}$ Carbon stocks within the project boundary at time t that would have occurred in the absence of the project activity t C $B{A(t) i}$ Carbon stocks in above-ground biomass at time t of stratum i that would have occurred in the absence of the project activity t C/ha $B{B\ (t)\ i}$ Carbon stocks in below-ground biomass at time t of stratum i that would have occurred in the absence of the project activity t C/ha A_i Project area of stratum i ha $M{(t)}$ Above-ground biomass at time t that would have occurred in the absence of the project activity t dm/ha 0.5 Factor to convert tonnes of biomass (dry matter) to tonnes carbon t C/t dm
+Parameter or abbreviation Refers to Units $B{(t)}$ Carbon stocks within the project boundary at time t that would have occurred in the absence of the project activity t C $B{A(t) i}$ Carbon stocks in above-ground biomass at time t of stratum i that would have occurred in the absence of the project activity t C/ha $B{B(t)i}$ Carbon stocks in below-ground biomass at time t of stratum i that would have occurred in the absence of the project activity t C/ha A_i Project area of stratum i ha $M{(t)}$ Above-ground biomass at time t that would have occurred in the absence of the project activity t dm/ha 0.5 Factor to convert tonnes of biomass (dry matter) to tonnes carbon t-C/t-dm M{grass} Above-ground biomass in grass on grassland at time t that would have occurred in t dm/ha